srilakshmikanthanp/libio/README.md

 int main()
 {
-    // seemes like unnessery that string_str and str in valstr but it may help beginer string valstr = string_str(input("Enter String : "));
+    // seemes like unnessery that string_str and str in valstr but it may help beginner better string valstr = string_str(input("Enter String : "));
     print("You gave : ", str(valstr), "\n");